Table of Contents

 Menopause comes with a variety of symptoms that can be disruptive and frustrating, and hot flashes are at the top of the list.
-Menopausal hormone therapy is a good option for some women, but it’s not recommended for those who have heart disease or history of breast cancer.
+Menopausal hormone therapy is a good option for some women, but it’s not recommended for those who have heart disease or a history of breast cancer.
 Women who either can’t or choose not to undergo hormone therapy often turn to alternative treatments like black cohosh.
 This herbal supplement is relatively cheap and easy to purchase, but does black cohosh for hot flashes actually work?

 What is black cohosh?

-Black cohosh supplements come from the roots of the plant by the same name, and have been used in traditional medicine for several centuries.
+Black cohosh supplements come from the roots of the plant by the same name and have been used in traditional medicine for several centuries.
 Sometimes called black bugbane or black snakeroot, past uses of the herb include repelling insects, treating rheumatism, and lowering blood pressure.
 Since becoming popular in Europe in the mid-20th century, black cohosh is mostly used to treat symptoms associated with menopause and menstruation.

 What does black cohosh do in the body?